Reconstruction on Trees and Low-Degree Polynomials: Introduction

 Recently, low-degree polynomials have emerged as a powerful tool for predicting computational-to-statistical gaps.
-They have especially been used in the context of Bayesian estimation and testing problems and partially motivated by connections with (lower bounds for) the powerful Sum-of-Squares proof system.
+Computational-to-statistical gaps are situations where it is impossible for polynomial time algorithms to estimate a desired quantity of interest from the data, even though computationally inefficient (``information-theoretic'') algorithms can succeed at the same task.
+Heuristics based on low-degree polynomials have especially been used in the context of Bayesian estimation and testing problems and partially motivated by connections with (lower bounds for) the powerful Sum-of-Squares proof system.
 More specifically, a recent line of work (e.g. \cite{hopkins2017efficient,hopkins2018statistical,kunisky2019notes, bandeira2019computational,gamarnik2020low,mao2021optimal,holmgren2020counterexamples,bresler2021algorithmic,wein2020optimal}) showed that a suitable ``low-degree heuristic'' can be used to predict computational-statistical gaps for a variety of problems such as recovery in the multicommunity stochastic block model, sparse PCA, tensor PCA, the planted clique problem, certification in the zero-temperature Sherrington-Kirkpatrick model, the planted sparse vector problem, and for finding solutions in random $k$-SAT problems.
 Furthermore, it was observed that the predictions from this method generally agree with those conjectured using other techniques (for example, statistical physics heuristics based on studying BP/AMP fixed points, see e.g. \cite{decelle2011asymptotic,deshpande2015finding,mohanty2021}).
-Some of the merits of the low-degree polynomial framework include that it is relatively easy to use (e.g. compared to proving SOS lower bounds), and that low degree polynomials capture the power of the ``local algorithms'' framework used in e.g. \cite{gamarnik2014limits,chen2019suboptimality} as well as algorithms which incorporate global information, such as spectral methods or a constant number of iterations of Approximate Message Passing \cite{wein2020optimal}.
+Some of the merits of the low-degree polynomial framework include that it is relatively easy to use (e.g.\ compared to proving SOS lower bounds), and that low degree polynomials capture the power of the ``local algorithms'' framework used in e.g.\ \cite{gamarnik2014limits,chen2019suboptimality} as well as algorithms which incorporate global information, such as spectral methods or a constant number of iterations of Approximate Message Passing \cite{wein2020optimal}.